proxyapps/proxyapps.github.io/_pages/standards.md

 _required_ or _recommended_.
 Over time, we expect to increase the overall quality of the proxy app suite by promoting some recommended practices to requirements.

-## Design

-**Recommended**: Follow DRY (Don't Repeat Yourself) practices and refactor code common or beneficial to multiple applications into library dependencies

 ## Code Distribution and Availability

 **Required**: All proxy app source code must be publicly available.